 References

 Moz.
 (2023).
 Local Search Ranking Factors.
-Retrieved from https://moz.com/local-search-ranking-factors
+Retrieved from https://moz.com/learn/seo/local-ranking-factors

 Schema.org. (n.d.).
 LocalBusiness.
 Retrieved from https://schema.org/LocalBusiness